A Metric Space for Point Process Excitations: Method

 \section{Method}

-\paragraph{Formulation.} Consider a record of $N$ event occurrences $(k_i, t_i)\in\mathbb{H}$, $i=1,2,\dots N$, with $n$ marked types $k_i\in\{1,2,\dots n\}$ at times $t_i\in[0,T)$.
-We have reason to believe that events with certain marks excite future events of either the same or another type.
-Multiple such interactions may be present, and we only want to identify those that are warranted by the observed record.
-A compact latent representation would induce a strong prior on the continuum of allowable interactions.
+Consider a record of $N$ event occurrences $(k_i, t_i)\in\mathbb{H}$, $i=1,2,\dots N$, with $n$ marked types $k_i\in\{1,2,\dots n\}$ at times $t_i\in[0,T)$.
+We assume that events with certain marks excite future events of either the same or another type.
+Multiple such interactions may be present, and we desire to identify those that are warranted by the available observations.
+A compact representation would, in effect, induce a shrinkage prior on the continuum of allowable interactions.
+Its form should align with our inductive bias.

-We start with preliminaries.
-The multivariate intensity function $\lambda(k,t)$, conditional on the events in $[0,t)$, dictates the instantaneous Poisson frequency.
-A particular interval $[t,t+\mathrm{d}\!t)$ would expect to witness $\lambda(k,t)\mathrm{d}\!t$ instances of event type $k$.
+\paragraph{We begin with preliminaries.} The multivariate intensity function $\lambda(k_j,t_j)$, conditional on the events in $[0,t_j)$, dictates the instantaneous frequency of event $(k_j,t_j)$.
+Any interval $[t,t+\mathrm{d}t)$ witnesses Poisson-distributed instances of event type $k$ with rate $\lambda(k,t)\mathrm{d}t$.
 We decompose this intensity~\cite{ref:bacry} into self- and cross-excitations and an intrinsic background rate, not knowing a priori which event triggered which:

-One way to encourage inductive skepticism about apparent interactions in the estimated response function $h(k, l, \tau)$ is to constrain its structure.
-Suppose there exists a latent Euclidean geometry that adequately captures the interactions between event types.
-We infer distinct embeddings for receiving, $x_k\in X\subset\mathbb{R}^m$, versus influencing, $y_l\in Y\subset\mathbb{R}^m$, because otherwise we constrain our model to symmetrical bidirectional interactions---and that is not sufficiently expressive.
-Induced by a mapping on the marks, $X$ and $Y$ constitute the discrete embedding of a latent manifold wherein the influence some event type $l$ exerts on $k$ is characterized by $\lVert y_l-x_k\rVert_2$.
+A variety of approaches exists to estimate or infer the $(n\times n)$ separate response functions, $\tau \mapsto h(k_j, {k_i}, \tau),$ indexed by the influenc\emph{ing} event type $k_i$ and influenc\emph{ed} type $k_j$.
+Short records and ambiguities in the combinatorial structure of potential causation hinder proper identification of actual interactions.
+In the presence of competing renditions for the $\mathcal{O}(n^2)$ coefficients, we elect the structure that follows from the manifold hypothesis.
+Concretely, we envision a Euclidean geometry that adequately captures the interactions between event types.
+We estimate distinct embeddings for receiving, $x_{k_j}\in X\subset\mathbb{R}^m$, versus influencing, $y_{k_i}\in Y\subset\mathbb{R}^m$, event types because otherwise we inadvertently constrain ourselves to symmetrical interactions.
+Multivariate Hawkes processes generally admit directed interactions.
+Accordingly, the finite collections of vectors $X$ and $Y$ constitute the embedding of a putative manifold wherein the multivariate component of the excitations is characterized by $\lVert y_{k_i}-x_{k_j}\rVert_2$\ ---the influence that some event type $k_i$ exerts on $k_j$.
+From hereon, we shall express $y_{k_i}$ as $y_i$ and $x_{k_j}$ as $x_j$ to ease the notational burden.

-Each response is the result of a dyadic interaction between an event $(k_i, t_i)$ in the past and the potential occurrence of event type $k$ at the present time $t$.
-The chosen parametric family for the causal kernel bank entails Gaussian proximities in space and exponential clocks: \\
+Each response is the result of a dyadic interaction between an event $(k_i, t_i)$ in the past and the potential occurrence of an event with type $k_j$ at the present $t_j$.
+The bank of $R$ basis functions combines Gaussian spatial proximities and exponential clocks with support forward in time: